vo1x/Windows-Debloat-Guide/README.md

 # Windows Debloat Guide

+## Introduction

+Because of its extensive telemetry and online features, Windows has sparked several privacy concerns.
+When telemetry is set to basic, most of it appears to be legitimate, but if you don't trust them, here's how to stop Windows from sending your data to Microsoft and debloat your system.
+> **Last updated:** August 13, 2022

-## IMPORTANT
+#### IMPORTANT

-All of the modifications you will be making after following this guide **CANNOT* be reversed or undone without reinstalling Windows.
+All changes you make after following this guide **CANNOT** be reversed or undone without reinstalling Windows.
 Therefore, please do not follow this guide if:
-- You do not know what you are doing or are inexperienced
+- You have no idea what you're doing or are inexperienced
-- You need to use a Microsoft Account for whatever reason
+- For whatever reason, you must use a Microsoft Account
 - You need the Windows Store to install applications
-- You want to receive feature updates for Windows
+- You want to receive Windows feature updates
-- You do not use a third-party antivirus and need Windows Defender
+- You do not use a third-party antivirus and therefore require Windows Defender

-> **NOTE:** Please keep in mind that you are doing this at your own risk, and I won't be held accountable for any form of data loss or damage.
-So make sure to backup all your files.
+> Please keep in mind that you are doing this entirely at your own risk, and I will not be held liable for any data loss or damage.
+So make a backup of all your files.

-## Pre-Requisite
+## Prerequisite

-Following are the things you will need to have setup before getting started.
-An installation/setup guide for each has also been provided whereever necessary.
+The following are the prerequisites you must have before you begin.
+And wherever possible, an installation/setup guide has been included.

-> **NOTE** Please clone the repository to your system.
-The repo has all the required files.
+> Please clone the repository to your computer.
+The repo contains all of the necessary files.

 - Wim Tweak Tool:
     - Open RUN (`Win + R`), type `system32` and press **OK**.
 This will open the **System32** folder.